theyelllowdart/hue-screen-color-grabber/readme.md

 * Download and extract `hue-screen.zip`
 * Create a file named `config.properties` (see example below)
 * Run `hue-screen.jar`
+* `username` username that is authorized with your bridge
+* `ip` ip address of your bridge
+* `refreshrate` refresh rate in milliseconds.
+Every 1000 miliseconds should be fine.

+## config.properties
 ```
 username=yourusername
 ip=192.168.0.100
 refreshrate=1000
 ```

-* `username` username that is authorized with your bridge
-* `ip` ip address of your bridge
-* `refreshrate` refresh rate in milliseconds.
-Every 1000 miliseconds should be fine.

 ## Contributing
 This is my first Java application ever.
 I accept pull requests.